yshui/log-level-trace/src/2024-08-copy-core-dumps.md

 OK, so now we know how to find loaded libraries in a live program, how is this related to debugging a core dump?

 Well you see, what is a core dump, but a complete dump of the program's memory at the point of crash.
 Which is to say the rendezvous struct is dumped too.
-And all the debugger has to do, is pretending the core dump is just another live program, and reading the `r_map` linked list from its "memory".
+And all the debugger has to do, is pretend the core dump is just another live program, and read the `r_map` linked list from its "memory".

-And all _we_ have to do, is to expand the programs "memory" with a copy of this linked list, but with all the paths rewritten with the ones we want, then point the rendezvous struct to the linked list we just created.
+And all _we_ have to do, is to expand the program's "memory" with a copy of this linked list, but with all the paths rewritten with the ones we want, then point the rendezvous struct to the linked list we just created.

 ## Conclusion

 Voilà!
 We've done it.
 I tested this with `gdb` and `lldb`, and it works.
 I now have a little tool that automatically copies shared libraries from a core dump, as well as updates the core dump file to look up these libraries from their new paths.
-Now I can debug core dumps on a another machine without worrying about setting `sysroot`!
+Now I can debug core dumps on another machine without worrying about setting `sysroot`!
 How cool is that?

 Is this all worth it.
 To be honest, probably not.
 But at least I have learned how the dynamic linker talks with the debugger.
 And now you have too!